Clear Vision: Plot and gameplay

 Days later, now during the weekend, Tyler and Steve went to the bar and found Ron playing pool, so they quietly sat and waited from afar.
 Once Ron left the bar, Tyler sneaked behind him in the alleyway and knocked him out with a bat.
-Ron awoke to find himself strapped to a machine that ran a buzzsaw.
+Ron awoke to find himself strapped to a machine that ran a large buzzsaw.
 Tyler interrogated Ron as he slowly moved him towards the saw, before he gave in.
 Ron said that Diana was alive when he last saw her, but didn't give a location, so Tyler had him sliced in half, slowly starting from the groin.

 Days later, Tyler was watching TV on the couch as Steve ate cereal, when a letter was posted through the door.
 Tyler read it, since it was addressed to him, and it said that he should go to the harbour if he wants to see Diana alive.
-Tyler quickly loaded Steve's M4 Carbine and left.
+Tyler quickly loaded Steve's M4 carbine and left.
 Upon arriving, he was shot at by some thugs, so he quickly dispatched them and found the back room, where Fedora was hiding.
 Tyler heard muffled shouting coming from a chest, executed Fedora, and opened the chest, revealing Diana.

 Tyler helps Diana out of the chest, and they share a very long kiss.

 Years later, Tyler is seen living in a new house as he wakes up in the morning.
 As he opens the curtains, Diana calls him downstairs for breakfast with her and their young daughter, Jennifer.
 Whilst caring for his family, Tyler still leads a double life and works as an assassin in secret.
 However, after a botched gig, Tyler is forced to speed away from the police, as they had been on his tail for years.

 Some time later, he takes his family on a boat trip.
-After arriving back at the docks after the trip, Tyler sees Diana and Jennifer off the boat, saying he'll catch up; he is actually setting a timed bomb on the boat.
+After arriving back at the docks after the trip, Tyler sees Diana and Jennifer off the boat, saying he'll catch up; he is actually setting a timed explosive on the boat.
 Tyler jumps off the boat in diving gear whilst Diana and Jennifer aren't watching, just before the bomb detonates, blowing up the boat and seemingly killing Tyler.
 As Diana and Jennifer scream with grief, Tyler swims away, now legally dead.

 Release history

 The first Clear Vision game was published by FDG Entertainment 2008 in Adobe Flash and has been played over 100 million times.

-Eldring Games has released three more mobile versions of Clear Vision on iOS and Android which has been installed over 35 million times worldwide.
+Eldring Games has released four more mobile versions of Clear Vision on iOS and Android which has been installed over 35 million times worldwide.